South Willamette

 Amber and Jonah.

-• FULL TIME (32-40 hrs/week)
+• FULL TIME (32-40 hours/week)

-• APPROX START/END DATES: June - November
+• APPROX START/END DATES: Mid April-end of November

 • VEHICLE REQUIRED?
 Yes

-• LANGUAGES SPOKEN: English.
+• LANGUAGES SPOKEN: English

 Beth is the primary operator of Goodfoot Farm.
 We grow mixed vegetables year round; some tree fruit, mostly apples and asian pears; blueberries.
 Sales outlets include Farmers’ Market plus CSA that we run as a farm credit with market pickup.
 Certified Biodynamic and Organic.
 Some tractor cultivation; but the farm is mostly people powered.
-Animals are incorporated into the biodynamic farm organism; layer hens for egg production and a few pet sheep that mow the lawn.
-Two resident horses and neighboring beef cattle provide the foundation of our composting/fertility program.
+Animals are incorporated into the biodynamic farm organism; layer hens for egg production and a few pet sheep that mow the grass.
+A resident horse and neighboring beef cattle provide the foundation of our composting/fertility program.
 Farm crew (in addition to primary farmer) is 1-4 depending on time of year.
 Total farm crew hours (minus primary farmer) are about 5000 hours per year.

 Rural community 30 minutes outside of college town; farm owners live on the farm (grown children are gone).
 Apprentices will have access to forest and river.
 There is some farming in the local community; lots of neighboring parcels are in forestry.

 Beth, the primary farmer has been farming or on the land most of her life in some capacity.
 Her assorted educational background includes a graduate degree in Plant Pathology.
-The farmer and farm philosophy is aligned with biodynamic agriculture, sociocracy.
-Goodfoot Farm’s goal is to implement an agricultural model that is ecologically sound, socially responsible, and economically viable.
 The farm has been at market for 12 seasons.

 TRAINING AND EXPECTATIONS